Rebne/asciiart_decoder_encoder/README.md

 ## Installation

 1. Clone the repository:
    git clone https://gitea.kood.tech/rene-anterohogren/art.git
 2. Navigate to project directory
 3. Run the code:
-   go run .
+   go run main.go
 4. Access the application in your web browser at http://localhost:80

 ## Usage